 You can walk from the village to see the seals, across the marshes, but be aware that it’s an 8 mile round trip.

 The best way to see the seals is by boat and a handful of companies run daily tours out to see the grey seals and their pups.
 This is the largest seal colony in England with over 2,000 pups born every year between November and early January.
 Make sure to check the times as sailing depends very much on the tides.

 Blakeney itself is a lovely village; the streets are lined with pretty flint cottages that once belonged to local fishermen.

 We rented a cottage through Norfolk Hideaways and stayed in Quay View Cottage, a shorty walk from the quay in Wells-next-the-Sea.
 It was perfect for the five of us and the cottage was really well appointed.
 Other options can be found on the map below, which allows you to compare hotels and short-term rental / holiday cottages in Norfolk.
 All you have to do is add your travel dates and group size and you will see the best deals for your stay.

-Summer is the most popular time to visit Wells-next-the-Sea and if you plan to visit during summer months in particular, make sure you book your accommodation well in advance.
+Summer is the most popular time to visit Wells-next-the-Sea and if you plan to visit during this time then make sure you book your accommodation well in advance.
 This is also the case if you hope to book a beach hut.

-- Although the sea warms up during the summer months, it’s the North Sea so will never feel like the Caribbean!
+Although the sea warms up during the summer months, it’s the North Sea so will never feel like the Caribbean!
 If you plan to swim then it’s worth having wetsuits.
 The highest water temperatures are usually in August when they can be18C.
 February is the coldest month for swimming with sea temperatures around 4C.